RogerQi/vision_hub/README.md

 - Add functionality to auto-download trained weights
 - Avoid loading all models in initialization - load it on the fly like torch.hub
+- Provide a coherent interface to support any type of input